-2.2 IPCC requirments to EF, application areas and new F-gases
+2.2 IPCC requirements to emission factors, application areas and new F-gases

-The new revised emission factors from IPCC for a number of F-gases are fully implemented in the 2013 emission calculation.
-The change in emission factors are revised for the full timeperiod 1992-2020 to assure consistens in the methodology as outlined in IPCC's guidance.
+The new revised emission factors from IPCC for a number of F-gases were fully implemented in the 2013 emission calculation and applied for the 2016 calculation as well.
+The change in emission factors are revised for the full timeperiod 1992-2020 to assure consistency in the methodology as outlined in IPCC's guidance.